 - Incoming PSTN calls to various phone types.
 Phone types included H.323, SIP, digital, and analog telephones at the enterprise.
 All inbound calls from the PSTN were routed to the enterprise across the SIP trunk from the service provider. - Outgoing PSTN calls from various phone types.
 Phone types included H.323, SIP, digital, and analog telephones at the enterprise.
-All outbound calls to the PSTN were routed from the enterprise across the SIP trunk via the service provider network. - Inbound and outbound PSTN calls to/from Avaya one-X® Communicator softphones using "This Computer" and "Other Phone" modes.
-(H.332, SIP). - Inbound and outbound PSTN calls to/from Avaya Flare® Experience for Windows softphones (SIP). - Inbound and outbound PSTN calls to/from SIP remote workers using Avaya 96x1 deskphones, Avaya one-X® Communicator and Flare® Experience for Windows. - Various call types, including: local, long distance and international. - Codecs G729A and G.711MU and proper codec negotiation. - DTMF tones passed as out-of-band RTP events as per RFC 2833. - Caller ID presentation and Caller ID restriction. - Voicemail redirection and navigation. - User features such as hold and resume, transfer and conference. - Off-net call transferring, call forwarding and mobility (extension to cellular). - Routing inbound PSTN calls to call center agent queues. - T.38 Fax.
+All outbound calls to the PSTN were routed from the enterprise across the SIP trunk to the service provider. - Inbound and outbound PSTN calls to/from Avaya one-X® Communicator softphones in the "This Computer" and "Other Phone" modes.
+(H.332, SIP). - Inbound and outbound PSTN calls to/from Avaya Flare® Experience for Windows softphones (SIP). - Inbound and outbound PSTN calls to/from SIP remote workers using Avaya 96x1 deskphones, Avaya one-X® Communicator and Flare® Experience for Windows. - Various call types, including: local, long distance and international. - Codecs G729A and G.711U and proper codec negotiation. - DTMF tone transmissions passed as out-of-band RTP events as per RFC 2833. - Caller ID presentation and Caller ID restriction. - Voicemail redirection and navigation. - User features such as hold and resume, transfer and conference. - Off-net call forwarding and mobility (extension to cellular). - Routing inbound PSTN calls to call center agent queues. - Inbound and outbound Fax calls.